-- Proposition 114 A proposition that led to a question appearing on the Colorado 2020 Ballot asking voters if the Colorado Parks and Wildlife Commission shall develop a plan to reintroduce wolves to the state. - Range rider Individual or group of individuals who actively manage and herd livestock to prevent livestock depredations. - Recovery Management of a species so that protection under a state or federal list of endangered or threatened species is no longer warranted. - Research Systematic investigation into and study of materials and sources in order to establish facts and reach new conclusions.
+Proposition 114 - A proposition that led to a question appearing on the Colorado 2020 Ballot asking voters if the Colorado Parks and Wildlife Commission shall develop a plan to reintroduce wolves to the state.

+Range rider - Individual or group of individuals who actively manage and herd livestock to prevent livestock depredations.
+Recovery - Management of a species so that protection under a state or federal list of endangered or threatened species is no longer

+Research - Systematic investigation into and study of materials and sources in order to establish facts and reach new conclusions.
 Restore/Restoration - Returning a wildlife community to its original composition.
 Can be used synonymously with reintroduction.

-- Reintroduce/Reintroduction Act of releasing animals to areas where they had been previously extirpated within native range. - Scare devices Shell-crackers, propane canons and fox lights or any other lawful hazing technique in CPW chapter W-10 regulation. - Self-sustaining A population that maintains viability over time without continuous human intervention and conservation actions.
+Reintroduce/Reintroduction - Act of releasing animals to areas where they had been previously extirpated within native range.
+Scare devices - Shell-crackers, propane canons and fox lights or any other lawful hazing technique in CPW chapter W-10 regulation.
+Self-sustaining - A population that maintains viability over time without continuous human intervention and conservation actions.
 Stakeholder - A person with an interest in or a concern about something.